-- 5.34 The provision of good telecommunications is particularly important in rural areas for both residents and for businesses to ensure they can operate effectively.
+5.33 The provision of good telecommunications is particularly important in rural areas for both residents and for businesses to ensure they can operate effectively.
+The Northumberland Local Plan Policy ICT2 New Developments requires all new business and residential proposals be provided with the infrastructure necessary to allow the development to be served by high quality communications infrastructure.
 Consultation with the business community and residents showed a high level of support for improved broadband infrastructure.
-Fibre-optic connections are currently the most robust and future-proof method of delivering high performance connectivity. - 5.35 Policy 8 seeks to ensure that all new development incorporates the infrastructure necessary to install high speed broadband when it is available.
+Fibre-optic connections are currently the most robust and future-proof method of delivering high performance connectivity.

+5.34 Policy 6 seeks to ensure that all new development incorporates the infrastructure necessary to install high speed broadband when it is available.
 It also supports the provision of high-speed broadband infrastructure where planning permission would be required.
 Where possible, it is preferable in the interests of visual amenity, and to limit impacts on landscape character, to use existing buildings or other structures to accommodate new infrastructure since this helps to avoid a proliferation of telecommunications masts.
 This will be particularly important in the AONB and other designated landscapes in the Neighbourhood Area.

-POLICY 8: BROADBAND INFRASTRUCTURE AND TELECOMMUNICATIONS
+POLICY 6: BROADBAND INFRASTRUCTURE AND TELECOMMUNICATIONS

-1. Proposals which secure the expansion of electronic communication networks and high-speed broadband along with improvements to connectivity will be supported where the applicant demonstrates that opportunities to erect apparatus on existing buildings, masts or other structures and where the number of radio and telecommunication masts are kept to a minimum consistent with the efficient operation of the network has been fully explored; and where it has been demonstrated that the development has been sited and designed, where relevant to minimize any adverse impacts on the character and appearance of the AONB, other valued and designated key qualities of the landscape and/or the Belford Conservation Area.

-2. Applications for new development should ensure provision is made for suitable ducting to enable more than one service provider to provide a fibre connection to individual properties from connection cabinets located on the public highway, or some alternative point available to different service providers.
+- Proposals which secure the expansion of electronic communication networks and high-speed broadband along with improvements to connectivity will be supported in accordance with the relevant policies in the Development Plan.
+Applicants should demonstrate that: - a) opportunities have been explored to erect apparatus on existing buildings, masts or other structures, - b) the number of radio and telecommunication masts is the minimum necessary for optimum operation of the network - c) impacts are minimised on the character and appearance of the AONB and other valued and designated key qualities of the landscape and Belford Conservation Area. - 2.
+Applications for new development should where possible ensure provision is made for suitable ducting to enable more than one service provider to provide a fibre connection to individual properties from connection cabinets located on the public highway, or some alternative point available to different service providers.